-- actionID: ID

-- timeOfCreation: timestamp

-- operationType:

-- insert relationships, insert object, update object, insert information package (e.g. DC record + reference to project)

-- future developments: split, delete object, delete relationship, other syntactic sugar options (e.g. insert cluster and elements of cluster)

-- objectID:

-- the ID of the object to be updated if the operation is "update object"

-- the stateless ID of the object to be inserted if the operation is "insert object" (following the rules for ID generation defined in D6.1)

-- parameters: property-value pairs (protobuffer)

-- bidirectional (if inserting a relationship): true/false
+- actionID: ID - timeOfCreation: timestamp - operationType: - insert relationships, insert object, update object, insert information package (e.g. DC record + reference to project) - future developments: split, delete object, delete relationship, other syntactic sugar options (e.g. insert cluster and elements of cluster) - objectID: - \circ $\;$ the ID of the object to be updated if the operation is "update object" - the stateless ID of the object to be inserted if the operation is "insert object" (following the rules for OPENAIRE ID generation) - parameters: property-value pairs - bidirectional (if inserting a relationship): true/false

-- actionProvenance: describing the process leading to the creation of the action.
-The possible vocabulary terms are:

-- sysimport:crosswalk:repository (if one day OpenAIRE will decide to use sets of actions to store the records),

-- sysimport:crosswalk:aggregator,

-- sysimport:crosswalk:entityregistry,

-- sysimport:crosswalk:datasetarchive,

-- sysimport:crosswalk:cris,

-- sysimport:mining:repository (e.g. publication-project relationship mining),

-- sysimport:mining:aggregator,

-- sysimport:mining:entityregistry,